-A user account includes a login name, password, and user privileges.
+A user account includes a login name and password.
 The account also includes privilege or profile information, depending on the type of user account.
 There are two types of accounts: network administrator accounts, and end-user or customer login accounts.